 How many other animals in total – farmed, wildlife, animals in research, etc. – die to support the current lifestyle of a human individual?

 The answer is that we don’t really know.
-Fair Start Movement aims to find out and, in partnership with several researchers, is engaging in a new research project that hopes to tell the truth about our existential relationship with other animals.
+Having Kids aims to find out and, in partnership with several researchers, is engaging in a new research project that hopes to tell the truth about our existential relationship with other animals.
 Here is some of the background:

 For survival, humans depend completely on Earth’s ecosystems and the services they provide us, they are also called ecosystem services.
 These include the production of healthy air and water, food, medicines, disease management, removal of toxins, building materials, fuel, climate regulation, buffering of storms, spiritual fulfillment, and aesthetic enjoyment.
 Ecosystem services are primarily provided by the activities of biotic flora and fauna interacting with nonliving (abiotic) elements in nature that provide the nutrients and minerals to support a planet once teaming with life.